astrolabsoftware/spark3D/Planning.rst

-- Add action for packaging librairies (Fits, 3D)
+- Add action for packaging libraries (Fits, 3D)
 - Work on images

   + How to transfer image sets from data sinks (CC, SLAC, ?) to Spark Cluster and then to HDFS